boisalai/de-zoomcamp-2023/week1.md

 Save the private key `hopeful-summer-375416-e9bf81ca5686.json` to your computer (like here `~/opt/gcp/`).

-Download [Gougle Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk) for local setup.
+Download [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk) for local setup.

 I downloaded the file `google-cloud-cli-412.0.0-darwin-arm.tar.gz`, unzipped this file and moved the directory in `~/opt/gougle-cloud-sdk`.
 Then I ran the script below from that directory using the following command: